Optimize · v1.0 NEW VERTICAL

 Four steps.
 Roughly the time it takes cuOpt to solve.

-The route is computed on NVIDIA infrastructure.
-The proof is computed on Hive infrastructure.
-Neither side trusts the other on faith — the cryptography does the trusting.
+The route gets computed on NVIDIA infrastructure.
+The proof gets computed on Hive infrastructure.
+Neither side has to trust the other on faith.
+The signature does the trusting.

 01 · Submit